oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 ##### Model in Image with auxiliary images

-For the Model in Image domain home source type when using auxiliary images:
+For Model in Image domains when using auxiliary images:

-- The container image only contains the JDK and WebLogic Server binaries.
+- The container image contains only the JDK and WebLogic Server binaries.
 - The [WebLogic Deployment Tooling](https://oracle.github.io/weblogic-deploy-tooling/) (WDT) installation, WDT model files, and application archive files, are located in separate auxiliary images.